Adisu-hash/Multi-user-quiz-game/README.md

 When everyone is finished, the game prints a sorted scoreboard (highest to lowest) and the average score.

 Full instructions: see docs/How_to_Play.txt.
-🎥 Demo

-A narrated walkthrough of the code and gameplay is available here: media/demo_link.txt → add your LinkedIn/YouTube/Vimeo URL inside that file.
 🧩 Design Notes

 Uses Python random to shuffle question order per player